 Section 103 – Precautionary Steps

-When faced with a rejection of your invention, you must try to understand the basis for the rejections and what is required to overcome these rejections.
-You should not lose hope since changes can be made to address the typical rejections raised by the Examiner.
+When you face a rejection of your invention, try to understand its basis and what is required to overcome them.
+However, it would help if you did not lose hope since you can make changes to address the typical rejections raised by the examiner.

-This article provides some insight as publications post comments and concerns about Biden’s IP policy approach.
-They each share perceptions that speak to the need to fortify U.S. IP protection as an incentive to continue developing inventions, technology innovations, and research patents to retain America’s lead in advancements.
+This article provides insight as major publications post comments and concerns about Biden’s IP policy approach.
+However, they each share perceptions that speak to the need to fortify U.S. IP protection as an incentive to continue developing inventions, technology innovations, and research patents to retain America’s lead in advancements.

 U.S. businesses and inventors are concerned about how IP laws and policies could influence opportunities for supplying goods and services to support continued growth in commerce within the public and private market sectors.
-Looking in from the outside, President Biden’s plan needs to facilitate a more efficient patent filing process that secures and protects IP transfer and trading practices within domestic and international markets.
+Therefore, president Biden’s plan needs to facilitate a more efficient patent filing process that secures and protects IP transfer and trading practices within domestic and international markets.

 The Diplomat – Contributing author Robert Farley commented on the influence that Vice President Kamala Harris brings to the table.
-Securing her position in U.S. history as Vice President, the post goes on to state how “Harris would influence both the executive branch policy and legislation while presiding over a closely divided Senate.”
+Securing her position in U.S. history as Vice President, the post states how “Harris would influence both the executive branch policy and legislation while presiding over a closely divided Senate.”

 Washington Post – Covering world business Jeanne Whalen reported on the Commerce Department nominee Gina Raimondo, pledging to join the fight against unfair trade practices.
-Raimondo did not share any details on how she planned to proceed – instead, Rhode Island’s Governor made this statement, “I believe America has to lead in standards-setting, particularly in new technology.”
-Raimondo continued saying, “It’s one way we could help Americans to compete, lead and win.”
+However, Raimondo did not share any details on how she planned to proceed – instead, Rhode Island’s governor said, “I believe America has to lead in standards-setting, particularly in new technology.”
+Raimondo continued, “It’s one way we could help Americans to compete, lead and win.”

-China misjudged the strength and resilience of the United States as a global competitor in trade as U.S. enterprises continue to develop technology and venture into new research discovery.
+China misjudged the strength and resilience of the United States as a global competitor in the trade as U.S. enterprises continued to develop technology and venture into new research discoveries.

-New York Times – Ana Swanson covers trade and international economics, reported on Rohde Island’s Governor, Gina Raimondo’s discussions on the Department of Commerce’s “Entity List” prohibiting companies from selling American products and technology to individual foreign firms without a license.
+New York Times – Ana Swanson, who covers trade and international economics, reported on Rohde Island’s Governor, Gina Raimondo’s discussions on the Department of Commerce’s “Entity List” prohibiting companies from selling American products and technology to individual foreign firms without a license.

-The Department of Commerce added the names of IP violators to the Entity List to protect America’s technology and business invention patents allowing organizations to pursue open and fair markets actively.
-The Department pledged to continue its enforcement of foreign attempts of intellectual property theft and inappropriate (unlawful) acquisitions of patented data.
+The Department of Commerce added the names of IP violators to the Entity List to protect America’s technology and business invention patents, allowing organizations to pursue open and fair markets actively.
+In addition, the Department pledged to continue its enforcement of foreign attempts at intellectual property theft and inappropriate (unlawful) acquisitions of patented data.

-The article cites Raimondo’s praise by her peers for her public and private interest, dedicated to dealing with the pandemic, increase investments in U.S. businesses and promote marine and space economies.
+The article cites Raimondo’s praise by her peers for her public and private interest, dedication to dealing with the pandemic, increased investments in U.S. businesses, and promote marine and space economies.

-Raimondo’s comments and the Department of Commerce’s actions to protect American intellectual property encourages new inventions and continued research advancements in an effort to drive the U.S. economy forward.
+Raimondo’s comments and the Department of Commerce’s actions to protect American intellectual property encourage new inventions and continued research advancements to drive the U.S. economy forward.

 IPWatchdog – The article mentions the disarray in the U.S. patent process.
 Brian Pomper, Executive Director of the Innovation Alliance, sent a letter to President-elect Biden and Vice President-elect Harris outlining the need to support patent rights to meet enforcement challenges brought on by foreign competitors.

-Similar upsets of the U.S. patent process were mentioned in President Biden’s Plan for Rural America, declaring a recommended change on how patents are awarded.
-One area pertaining to research, President Biden proposed that agricultural patents granted to private entities for inventions derived from publicly funded research deprive the public of duly earned benefits.
+President Biden’s Plan for Rural America mentioned similar upsets of the U.S. patent process, declaring a recommended change on how patents are awarded.
+In one area pertaining to research, President Biden proposed that agricultural patents granted to private entities for inventions derived from publicly funded research deprive the public of duly earned benefits.

-To protect the American people, “Biden encourages the U.S. to “re-invest in land grant universities’ agricultural research so the public, not private companies would hold title to agricultural research patents.”
+To protect the American people, “Biden encourages the U.S. to re-invest in land grants for universities’ agricultural research so the public, not private companies, would hold title to agricultural research patents.”

 The Hill – Marc L. Busch, Karl F. Landegger Professor of International Business Diplomacy at the Walsh School of Foreign Service, Georgetown University, addressed two IP concerns associated with the forced-technology transfer through joint-venture and government subsidies funding research and development.